1. Commission opening times

 4. My faceup style:

-My policy is to try to give you exactly what you want in a faceup or mod.
-Certain touches could be called my “style”, and my faceups are not 100% symmetrical, neither are my mods, nor do I think they should be.
+My policy is to try to give you exactly what you want in a faceup or mod – but please make sure to look at my portfolios and be certain that you like my style.
+Certain touches certainly could be called my “style”, and my faceups are not 100% symmetrical, neither are my mods, nor do I think they should be.
+I consider a certain degree of “controlled chaos” realistic and attractive.
 Really, no two dolls who leave my house should be exactly the same.
 Eyelashes, blush, lips, it all varies depending on your wishes and your doll’s character.
 Knowing the doll’s personality is a priority for me!
-Let me know what you are envisioning, be it simple or crazy, and I will do my best to bring your ideas, and your doll, to life! ^_^ THAT SAID – if there is something you see me doing in every single faceup picture, then chances are that’s what I’m comfortable with and best at.
-If you ask for something completely different, it might take longer, just because I’m not used to it.
+Let me know what you are envisioning, be it simple or crazy, and I will do my best to bring your ideas, and your doll, to life! ^_^

 1. Commission opening times:

-Slots open on or around the 1st of the month for the coming month – for example, June 1st I will start filling July slots, so that by the end of June I will have all the dolls and payments for July in hand.
-I announce here on the website, on facebook, and on flickr when commissions are open.
-If you would like to know in advance when slots open, you can sign up for my newsletter, typically I send that out usually about a week before I open (though I do sometimes skip a month).
+Slots open on or around the 1st of the month for a couple of months in advance – for example, June 1st I will start filling slots for the round that will be worked on roughly in August, so that by the end of June I will have all the payments, and by July all the dolls for the August round in hand.
+I announce here on the website, in the newsletter, and on Instagram when commissions are open.

 Commissions are open on a month-to-month, first-come-first-serve basis.
-In other words, there won’t be a wait list beyond one month into the future.
-This is for my own sanity, and to minimize flaking.
+In other words, there won’t be a wait list.

 Once commissions are open, do the following: